johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 Before discussing the details of the code, let's cover a few superficial changes to the prior implementation to make sure they don't trip you up.
 These changes are mostly just an artifact of avoiding a bit of unnecessary complexity in the earlier example.
 - We now use the constant `MASSIVE_CONNECT_OPTIONS` in place of a string-valued token.
-- Rather than listing `MassiveService` in the `providers` and `exports` properties of the dynamically constructed module, we promoted them up live in the `@Module()` decorator metadata.
+- Rather than listing `MassiveService` in the `providers` and `exports` properties of the dynamically constructed module, we promoted them up to live in the `@Module()` decorator metadata.
 Why?
 Partly style, and partly to keep the code DRY.
 The two approaches are equivalent.

 You should be able to trace the path through this code to see how it handles each case uniquely.
 I highly recommend you do the following.
 Construct an arbitrary `registerAsync()` registration call on paper, and walk through the code to predict what the returned dynamic module will look like.
 This will strongly reinforce the patterns and help you firmly connect all the dots.